Your AI Agent Trusts People You've Never Met

 Append-only transparency logging that creates a verifiable record of what the router forwarded and what the client received.

-These are good.
-They’re practical.
-They reduce exposure now, not after a standards body agrees on a specification in 18 months.
-But they’re patches on a fundamentally broken trust model.
+These reduce exposure now, not after a standards body agrees on a specification in 18 months.
+But they’re patches on a broken trust model.

 What actually solves this is provider-backed cryptographic integrity.
 A mechanism that binds the tool call the model produces to the tool call the client executes.
 Until that exists, every router in the chain is an untrusted intermediary with god-mode access to your agent’s actions.